 However, a tort duty arises when an insurer acknowledges a claim but then refuses to settle within policy limits.
 Since the insurer "makes no promise that it will settle [a] claim within policy limits," breach of contract damages are not available for violation of any duty to settle a claim within policy limits.
 Allstate Ins. v.
 Campbell, 639 A.2d 652, 658 (Md.
 1994).
 Instead, any duty to settle within policy limits is strictly a tort duty which only arises when the insurer undertakes to provide a defense.
 Mesmer v.
 Maryland Auto.
 Ins.
-Fund, 725 A.2d 1053, 1065 (Md.
-1999).
-The damages for breach of that duty may be recovered only in a tort action.
-Id.
-The amount of damages ordinarily recoverable in a bad faith failure to settle case is the amount by which the judgment rendered exceeds the amount of insurance coverage.
+Fund, supra, at 1065.
+The damages ordinarily recoverable in a bad faith failure to settle case is the amount by which the judgment rendered exceeds the amount of insurance coverage.
 Kremen v.
 Maryland Auto.
 Ins.
-Fund, 770 A.2d 170 (Md.
-2001).
+Fund, 2001).

 Consequently, when a liability insurer erroneously takes the position that it has no contractual obligation with respect to a particular claim, and refuses to undertake any defense against the claim, it is liable only for breach of contract.
 A tort action based upon a liability insurer's bad faith failure to settle a claim within policy limits can arise only if the insurer undertakes to provide a defense against the claim.
 Mesmer v.
 Maryland Auto.
 Ins.
-Fund, 725 A.2d 1053, 1064 (Md.
-1999).
+Fund, supra, at 1064.
 Moreover, in Maryland the rule is clear that if an insured must resort to litigation to force its insurer to perform its duty to defend the insured and provide liability coverage, then the insured may recover the fees, costs and expenses of the litigation.
 Aetna Ins.
 Co. v.
 Aaron, 685 A.2d 858, 873 (1996).